Mikesco3/Mikesco3.github.io/_posts/2024-10-01-Proxmox-Setup.md

 # Why, What for...
 ## Introduction
-Proxmox VE is a popular open-source hypervisor platform that allows users to create and manage virtual machines (VMs) with ease.
+[Proxmox VE](https://www.proxmox.com/en/proxmox-virtual-environment) is a popular open-source hypervisor platform that allows users to create and manage virtual machines (VMs) with ease.
 When setting up a Proxmox environment, it's essential to consider data protection and high availability to ensure business continuity in case of hardware failures or other disasters.  <br>

-In this article, we'll walk through my current Proxmox setup using a mirrored storage configuration, NVMe drives for VM storage, and automated snapshotting and synchronization using ZFS, `sanoid`, and `syncoid`. <br>
+In this article, we'll walk through my current Proxmox setup using [ZFS](https://openzfs.org/wiki/Main_Page) and [sanoid and syncoid](https://github.com/jimsalterjrs/sanoid) for automated snapshotting and synchronization. <br>

 ## Hardware Layout and Design Considerations
 The example setup used in this article consists of: